 TO ADDRESS CONDITIONS AT SANTA RITA JAIL

-A proposed settlement has been reached in Babu, et al., v.
+On February 7, 2022, the Court approved the Consent Decree in Babu, et al., v.
 County of Alameda, et al., N.D.
 Cal.
 No. 5:18-cv-07677.
 The Babu case is a federal class action lawsuit challenging: the adequacy of mental health care and treatment at the Jail; suicide prevention and the use of safety cells; overuse of isolation and adequacy of out-of-cell time; access to programs, services and activities especially for persons with mental health disabilities; discharge planning for people with mental health disabilities; sufficiency of accommodations in disciplinary proceedings and in pre-planned use-of-force incidents for persons with mental health disabilities; and the overall policies, procedures, and practices regarding COVID-19 on behalf of all people incarcerated at the Jail.

 You are a member of this class if you are currently incarcerated in Santa Rita Jail.
 The Babu case is only about improving Jail conditions and does not seek money damages.
 No one incarcerated in the Jail will receive any money as a result of this lawsuit.
-Nor does the proposed Consent Decree release any claims for monetary damages class members may have, or affect your rights or ability to petition for a writ of habeas corpus
+Nor does the Consent Decree release any claims for monetary damages class members may have, or affect your rights or ability to petition for a writ of habeas corpus.

 The Consent Decree outlines specific conditions in the Jail that the County has agreed to change and how the Jail will operate in the future.
-Key terms of the Consent Decree include the following.
+Key terms of the Consent Decree include the following:

-- The County will be required to:
+1. The County will be required to:

-- Ensure that people in the Jail receive adequate mental health care, including by ensuring adequate staffing, establishing levels of care, creating treatment plans for eligible individuals, providing treatment services, and implementing Therapeutic Housing Unit(s) to provide additional mental health support to those who need it;
+a) Ensure that people in the Jail receive adequate mental health care, including by ensuring adequate staffing, establishing levels of care, creating treatment plans for eligible individuals, providing treatment services, and implementing Therapeutic Housing Unit(s) to provide additional mental health support to those who need it;

-- Ensure that people in the Jail are offered adequate out-of-cell time each day, including a process for significantly increasing the amount of out-of-cell time offered at the Jail within three months of the effective date.
+b) Ensure that people in the Jail are offered adequate out-of-cell time each day, including a process for significantly increasing the amount of out-of-cell time offered at the Jail within three months of the effective date.
 The Jail will continue to increase the amount of out-of-cell time offered until the Jail reaches the new minimum out-of-cell times set out in the Consent Decree which will be to offer at least: 14 hours out-of-cell time per week for people in Restrictive Housing, Recreate Alone Status (Step 1); 21 hours out-of-cell time per week for people in Restrictive Housing, Recreate Together Status (Step 2); and 28 hours out-of-cell time per week for people in General Population celled housing.
 Individuals housed in the most restrictive setting within the Therapeutic Housing Units will be offered at least 28 hours of out-of-cell time per week and people housed in the less restrictive, transitional units within the Therapeutic Housing Units will be offered at least 35 hours of out-of-cell time per week;

-- Take measures to prevent suicide and self-harm in the Jails, including severely curtailing the use of safety cells and limiting placement in them to no more than 8 hours (which will be further reduced to no more than 4 hours after construction of suicide-resistant cells), and implementing procedures and assessments to identify individuals at risk upon arrival at the Jail;
+c) Take measures to prevent suicide and self-harm in the Jails, including severely curtailing the use of safety cells and limiting placement in them to no more than 8 hours (which will be further reduced to no more than 4 hours after construction of suicide-resistant cells), and implementing procedures and assessments to identify individuals at risk upon arrival at the Jail;

-- The parties can bring any disputes about whether the County is complying with the Consent Decree back to the Court.
+3. The parties can bring any disputes about whether the County is complying with the Consent Decree back to the Court.

-Copies of the Consent Decree can also be obtained by contacting Class Counsel at the address or phone number below; or by accessing the Court docket in this case through the Court’s Public Access to Court Electronic Records (PACER) system at https://pacer.uscourts.gov/; or by visiting any office of the Clerk of the Court for the United States District Court for the Northern District of California between 9:00 a.m. and 4:00 p.m., Monday through Friday, excluding Court holidays.
+You can read about all of these changes in the Consent Decree.
+A copy is available in a binder in each housing unit and on your tablet.
+The Consent Decree is also available: online at www.rbgg.com; by contacting RBGG at the address or phone number below; by accessing the Court docket in this case through the Court’s Public Access to Court Electronic Records (PACER) system at https://pacer.uscourts.gov/; or by visiting any office of the Clerk of the Court for the United States District Court for the Northern District of California between 9:00 a.m. and 4:00 p.m., Monday through Friday, excluding Court holidays.

 Rosen Bien Galvan & Grunfeld LLP